 Whole Red Snapper grilled, Spinach and Cauliflower Pie, Lemongrass soup – that was all just one dinner!

-We’re taking ridiculously good food, on an island that doesn’t have running water.
+We’re talking ridiculously good food, on an island that doesn’t have running water.

 Well done to the team in Kactus, because that’s really impressive.